jiquan123/PSCR/README.md

 ### Dataset Splitting
 In our original paper, dataset splitting methods are as follows:

-(if you want to compare with the results in our original paper, please use the above dataset splitting methods.)
+(if you want to compare with the results in our original paper, please use the dataset splitting methods below.)

 - AGIQA1K and AIGCIQA2023 (training:testing = 3:1)